Frederic Festus Kelly: Family

 He was the son of Festus Kelly (c.
-1759 – 7 October 1831) county Galway, formerly a captain in the 96th Regiment of Foot.
+1759 – 7 October 1831) from County Galway in the west of Ireland, formerly a captain in the 96th Regiment of Foot.
 His brother Edward Robert Kelly is recorded as being born in 1817 and the 4th son of Colonel Festus Kelly of Middlesex.

 He resided at Chessington Lodge and at 32, Bedford Square, London; at his death his residence was given as Oakhurst, Castlebar Hill, Ealing.
 He married Harriet, daughter of John Richards of Maida Vale.
 His elder son was the Rev. Frederic Festus Kelly, vicar of Camberwell, Surrey (1838–1918), whose children (his grandchildren) included the painter Sir Gerald Festus Kelly and Rose Edith Kelly, who married Aleister Crowley.
 His second son was the barrister and politician John Richards Kelly, who inherited his share and interests in the copyright of the Post Office Directory.

 His elder daughter Harriet married the Rev. Hector Norton, vicar of Great Bentley, on 21 May 1867; his second daughter Fanny married Frederick William Headland on 10 August 1865.
 There was also a daughter named Rosa.